Table of Contents

 This means that hybrid publishing is a lot less work than self-publishing, is less competitive than traditional publishing, and creates better income opportunities compared to both models.

 At the end of the day, aspiring authors need to weigh the pros and cons of using KDP as a self-publishing platform.
 One major factor to consider is Amazon’s exclusivity clause.
-Open publishing poses a wide audience but given that Amazon has a 67% market share, authors need to maximize their reach different platforms which comprise the remaining 33% of the market.
+Open publishing poses a wide audience but given that Amazon has a 67% market share, authors need to maximize their reach to different platforms which comprise the remaining 33% of the market.

 Creating a website to sell the book is another viable option but at the end of the day, it could entail costs.
 A website or landing page alone may cost hundreds of dollars.
 More than that, there are marketing costs to consider such as online ads, the cost of email marketing, and all the other tools needed to sell the book.